 1 16oz container of Sour Cream

 1) In a medium bowl, combine pudding mixes and milk and stir until mix is dissolved.
 Refrigerate 15 minutes, until partially set.

-2) Stir condensed milk into pudding mixture until smooth.
+2) after setting in the fridge Stir condensed milk into pudding mixture until smooth.

 3) Fold in sour cream and whipped topping.